neeyno/hardhat_nft_marketplace/README.md

 ### Description

-This repository contains smart contract part of NFT Marketplace Dapp.
+This repository contains smart contract for NFT Marketplace Dapp.
 The application was built as a study project to learn more about blockchain and smart contract development.
 It enables Metamask wallet connection and allows users to list, buy and sell NFTs.